kdheepak/blog/content/13-emacsclient.md

+---
-Title:Create Emacsclient.app using AppleScript
+title: Create Emacsclient.app using AppleScript
-Category:blog
+category: blog
-Date: Jul 18 10:00:00 MDT 2015
+date:  Jul 18 10:00:00 MDT 2015
-Tags:emacs, applescript, osx
+tags: emacs, applescript, osx
-Keywords:Create an emacsclient application using OSX, applescript Summary:I've created an Emacsclient.app using AppleScript to aid with my Alfred workflow ...
+keywords: Create an emacsclient application using OSX, applescript
+summary: I've created an Emacsclient.app using AppleScript to aid with my Alfred workflow ...
-Alias:/blog/create-emacsclientapp-using-applescript/
+alias: /blog/create-emacsclientapp-using-applescript/
+---

 Open Automator and go to File->New.
 Click on Application.